Abdón Porte

 Abdón Porte (1893 – 5 March 1918) was a Uruguayan footballer who played as defensive midfielder.
 Nicknamed El Indio he won many titles with his club Nacional, and also a Copa América with the Uruguay national team.
 He committed suicide on 5 March 1918, by shooting himself in the center of the field at Estadio Gran Parque Central, an incident still remembered by the sport community of Uruguay.

 Club career

 Porte arrived in Montevideo in 1908, where he played for Colón, then moving to defunct club Libertad.
 He was later transferred to Nacional, debuting on 12 March 1911, v.
 Dublin F.C.
 Porte played as a right back.

 Playing for Nacional, Porte gained notability being also team's captain.
 He was defined as a fierce midfielder and good at stopping rival players and heading the ball.
 He played a total of 207 games for Nacional, winning 19 titles with the club.

 Porte was cited by writer Xosé de Enríquez in his book Hacia el Campo van los Albos:

 Porte would play his last match v.
 Charley F.C.
 (Nacional won by 3–1) before committing suicide one day later.

 International career

-Porte was a member of the Uruguay squad that won the 1917 South American Championship but did not play a game at the tournament.
+Porte debuted for the national team in 1913, against Argentina, and scored his only goal for the national team in that occasion.
+He'd be capped in another two matches, against Chile in 1916, and against Brazil in 1917.
+He was a member of the Uruguay squad that won the 1917 South American Championship but did not play a game at the tournament.